 Amazon MQ – Managed Message Broker Service for ActiveMQ

 Messaging holds the parts of a distributed application together, while also adding resiliency and enabling the implementation of highly scalable architectures.
-For example, earlier this year, Amazon Simple Queue Service (SQS) and Amazon Simple Notification Service (SNS) supported the processing of customer orders on Prime Day, collectively processing 40 billion messages at a rate of 10 million per second, with no customer-visible issues.
+For example, earlier this year, SQS and Amazon Simple Notification Service (SNS) supported the processing of customer orders on Prime Day, collectively processing 40 billion messages at a rate of 10 million per second, with no customer-visible issues.

 SQS and SNS have been used extensively for applications that were born in the cloud.
 However, many of our larger customers are already making use of open-sourced or commercially-licensed message brokers.
 Their applications are mission-critical, and so is the messaging that powers them.
 Our customers describe the setup and on-going maintenance of their messaging infrastructure as “painful” and report that they spend at least 10 staff-hours per week on this chore.

 Today we are launching Amazon MQ – a managed message broker service for Apache ActiveMQ that lets you get started in minutes with just three clicks!
 As you may know, ActiveMQ is a popular open-source message broker that is fast & feature-rich.
 It offers queues and topics, durable and non-durable subscriptions, push-based and poll-based messaging, and filtering.